laurensdeb/interoperability/README.md

 The repository is structured as a [Lerna monorepo](https://lerna.js.org/), where different packages are used for the different functionality domains of the project:
 - [`packages/aa-css`](packages/aa-css): Modules for introducing a UMA Authorization Service as an Authorizer in the Community Solid Server (version 4.0.0).
 - [`packages/aa-uma`](packages/aa-uma): Modules implementing the necessary routes and API for a UMA Authorization Service.
-- [`packages/aa-http`](packages/aa-http): HTTP server application for running the UMA AS modules as a true Authorization Service.
+- [`packages/aa-http`](packages/aa-http): HTTP server application for running the UMA AS and Authorization Agent modules as a server daemon.
 - [`packages/aa-util`](packages/aa-util): Utility functions & classes
-- [`packages/aa-interop`](packages/aa-interop): Implements modules for authorizing using the Application Interoperability specification.
+- [`packages/aa-interop`](packages/aa-interop): Implements modules for authorizing using the Application Interoperability specification and for providing Agent Registration discovery via an Authorization Agent.
+- [`packages/aa-interfaces`](packages/aa-interfaces): Interfaces for the Authorizer functionality of the UMA Authorization Service, to be used when implementing a new Authorizer strategy.

 ## Getting started
 In order to run this project you need to perform the following steps.
 Firstly, also ensure that you are using [`nvm`](https://github.com/nvm-sh/nvm) to manage your node version.